Features | Autodesk Media & Entertainment Collection

 3DS MAX, MAYA

-Take polygon modeling to the next level through industry-leading Smart Extrude, which enables you to interactively extrude to Add To or Take Away from the mesh to quickly create expressive content.
+Take polygon modelling to the next level through industry-leading Smart Extrude, which enables you to interactively extrude to Add To or Take Away from the mesh to quickly create expressive content.

 3DS MAX, MAYA